Jai Semenyo

-Jai Erlom Semenyo (born 13 July 2003) is an English footballer who last played as a full-back for club Eastleigh.
+Jai Erlom Semenyo (born 13 July 2003) is an English footballer who plays as a full-back for Championnat National 1 club Lorient B.

 Career

 On 6 February 2022, Semenyo debuted for Cardiff City in a 3–1 defeat to Liverpool in the FA Cup.
 On 9 August 2022, debuted at Cardiff City Stadium for Cardiff City in the EFL Cup 3–0 defeat to Portsmouth as a second-half substitute.
 On 7 June 2024, Cardiff said the player would be leaving the club and the end of June.

 On 7 August 2024, Semenyo joined National League side Eastleigh following a successful trial period.
 He departed the club upon the expiration of his contract at the end of the 2024–25 season.

+In November 2025 he signed for French club FC Lorient B.

 Personal life

 Jai is the younger brother of Ghana international footballer Antoine Semenyo.